arch-linux-gui/alg-build-tools/README.md

 # ALG Tools

-Welcome to the ALG Tools repository!
+Welcome to the ALG Build Tools repository!
 Here, you'll find a comprehensive set of Bash scripts designed to automate various tasks for managing Arka Linux GUI (ALG) packages and repositories.

 ## Overview

-The ALG Tools are a toolkit for streamlining the process of updating, managing, and maintaining ALG packages and repositories.
+The ALG Build Tools are a toolkit for streamlining the process of updating, managing, and maintaining ALG packages and repositories.
 From updating PKGBUILD files to managing repository servers, these scripts handle it all efficiently.

 ## For Whom